angular/angular/GETTING_STARTED.md

 ### Install Angular Material 2 components

 Now that your project has been created, you can install any Angular Material 2 components you'd like to use through npm.
 You can see our [list of published packages here](https://www.npmjs.com/~angular2-material).

+Note that only packages published under the `@latest` npm tag are officially released.

 ```bash
 npm install --save @angular2-material/core @angular2-material/button @angular2-material/card
 ```
-Note: the core module is required as a peer dependency of other components.
+(the core module is required as a peer dependency of other components)

 ### Add components to vendor bundle